hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 # Rationale and alternatives

-The HIPE looks divergent the DID specification by W3C but is necessary for use cases for Indy.
+The HIPE diverges from the DID specification by W3C as:

+1. The HIPE proposes to add authorizations for keys.
+2. The HIPE proposes to add tags for keys.
+3. The HIPE proposes to assign auto-generated identifiers (called reference in the HIPE) to endpoints and keys.

+But these are necessary for use cases Indy needs to support.

 # Prior art